What is Viral Induced Wheeze? (VIW)

 Some children have repeated episodes of wheezing with coughs and colds.
 The next time your child gets a cough and cold it’s important to use the inhaler early as it will have a better effect.

-At the beginning of a cold, give 2 to 4 puffs of Salbutamol (Ventolin) through a spacer and mask every 4 hours.
+At the beginning of a cold, give 2 to 4 puffs of Salbutamol (Ventolin) through a spacer and mask every 4 hours for a few days.

 If the reliever inhaler is not lasting for 4 hours, or your child is / has: